Archive for the ‘Uncategorized’ Category

 POSIX

-This list contains entries in the format location_language.encoding; additional locales can be created using tools like locale-gen(1).
+This list contains entries in the format language_location.encoding; additional locales can be created using tools like locale-gen(1).
 I use “en_US.utf-8 hence my terminal uses utf8 and I prefer English program output.
 This locale string should be set as $LC_ALL as environment variable (or LC_CTYPE if you want to ignore the language and location).
 Some terminals do this automatically, but we can also do this in our ~/.profile file which is sourced whenever a new terminal is started.
 For compatibility with older software, we also set $LANG to the same value:

 export LC_ALL=en_US.utf-8